NavyaGRao/Real-time-Road-Traffic-Surveillance-using-Cloud/README.md

 ## Setup
 - Clone this repo
 - Install the dependencies in _requirements.txt_ `pip install -r requirements.txt`.
-- Install detector YOLO's dependencies where necessary
+- Install detector YOLO's dependencies where necessary [ivy_demo_data.zip](https://drive.google.com/open?    id=1JtEhWlfk1CiUEFsrTQHQa0VkTi3IKbze) and unzip its contents in the [data directory](/data).
+It contains Yolo model's weight.

 | Detector | Description | Dependencies |
 |---|---|---|
 | `yolo` | Perform detection using models created with the YOLO (You Only Look Once) neural net. https://pjreddie.com/darknet/yolo/ | |

-## Run(only for ivy)
+## Run(Only for testing ivy model locally)
 - Create a _.env_ file (based on _.env.example_) in the project's root directory and edit as appropriate.
 - Run `python -m  main`.